M66B/FairEmail/README.md

 FairEmail requires at least Android 6 Marshmallow.

-FairEmail might crash on a Motorola/Lenovo Moto G4 and G5 with Android 7 Nougat or earlier because of a [bug in Android](https://issuetracker.google.com/issues/63377371).
+FairEmail might occasionally crash on a Motorola/Lenovo Moto G4 and G5 with Android 7 Nougat or earlier because of a [bug in Android](https://issuetracker.google.com/issues/63377371).

 ## Frequently asked questions